hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 Verilog by connecting modules together.
 Much like schematic symbols in a schematic editor.

+Verilog is not white-space sensitive.
+So you can format it how you like.

+Verilog ends every statement with a semicolon.
+Well, almost every statement.
+Verilog keywords that end statements themselves don't need semicolons.
+Examples:  __end__, __endmodule__ and __endcase__.

 Notice the C style comment.
 Verilog can look a bit C like but...

 __Important__ : In Verilog (and other HDLs) you are not programming.
 You